-Claude Alexander III
+Claude Alexander III (Rehearsal Assistant)

-Hana Delong, an Orlando native studied dance at the Dr. Phillips High School Dance Magnet and the Orlando Ballet.
-She received her BFA in Dance from Adelphi University and was a scholarship student at the Ailey School.
-She has performed with Alvin Ailey American Dance Theater in Memoria and Revelations Cast of 50 and has worked with choreographers Matthew Rushing, Ray Mercer, and Sonia Dawkins.
-She was a member of Dallas Black Dance Theatre II and this is her first season with Dallas Black Dance Theatre.
+Hana Delong, began her dance training in Orlando, FL.
+She studied dance at the Dr. Phillips High School Dance Magnet and the Orlando Ballet.
+She received her Bachelor of Fine Arts in Dance from Adelphi University and was a scholarship student at The Ailey School.
+She has performed with Alvin Ailey American Dance Theater in Memoria and Revelations Cast of 50 and has performed pieces by choreographers such as Ulysses Dove, Matthew Rushing, Darrell Grand Moultrie, Margo Sappington, and Ray Mercer.
+She was a member of DBDT: Encore! and this is her sixth season with the company.

-Sean J. Smith
+Sean J. Smith (Rehearsal Assistant)

-Born in Kansas City, MO, De’Anthony was drawn into dance by his grandmother at the age of 3.
-She ran a Performing Arts school and introduced him to all forms of dance.
-He attended Kansas City Friends of Alvin Ailey and continued in New York at The Ailey School on scholarship.
+Born in Kansas City, MO, De’Anthony was drawn into dance by his grandmother at the age of three.
+She ran a performing arts school and introduced him to all forms of dance.
+He attended Kansas City Friends of Alvin Ailey and the Kansas City Ballet School.
+He continued his training in New York City at The Ailey School on scholarship.
 Prior to joining Dallas Black Dance Theatre, he was a member of the Von Howard Project.
-This is Mr. Vaughan’s second season with the company.
+This is Mr. Vaughan’s seventh season with the company.